We're here to help you in shaping your experience at DePauw

 - Renters must have lived or be living in University-owned housing for at least one of the adjacent semesters;

 - Renters must be away from campus (studying abroad, internship, home for summer, etc.) during the period of storage rental;

 - Renters must live at least 500 miles from Greencastle, Indiana;

 - After the last day of classes, any remaining storage units will be available on a first come - first served basis to any student who meets the above criteria, but live less than 500 miles from campus.

-Campus Living & Community Development will begin taking reservations following spring break.
-Upon signing a contract in the CLCD office in Anderson Street Hall other rules and restrictions will be discussed with you.
+Housing and Residence Life will begin taking reservations following spring break.
+Upon signing a contract in the HRL office in Reese Hall other rules and restrictions will be discussed with you.
 For more information on the cost and process of renting storage space on campus, please check out our Storage Information Sheet.